Off-equatorial deflections and gravitational lensing. I. In Kerr spacetime and effect of spin: Introduction

-In this work, we will show that the deflection angles in Kerr spacetime with mass $M$ in the weak deflection limit (WDL) in both the $\phi$ and $\theta$ directions can be expressed in quasi-power series forms of $M/r_0$ and $r_0/r_{\mathrm{s,d}}$ where $r_0,\,r_{\mathrm{s,d}}$ are the minimal radius of the trajectory and the source and detector radii respectively.
-The coefficients of these series are functions of $\hat{a}$, the spin angular momentum per unit mass, and $v$ (or $E$), the asymptotic velocity of the signal.
+In this work, we will show that the deflection angles in Kerr spacetime with mass $M$ in the weak deflection limit (WDL) in both the $\phi$ and $\theta$ directions can be expressed in quasi-power series forms of $M/r_0$ and $r_0/r_{\mathrm{s,d}}$ where $r_0,\,r_{\mathrm{s,d}}$ are the minimal radial coordinate of the trajectory and the source and detector radial coordinates respectively.
+The coefficients of these series are functions of $\hat{a}$, the spin angular momentum per unit mass, and $v$ (or $E$), the asymptotic velocity of the test particles .
 After solving a set of exact GL equations, we will determine the image positions and magnifications of a source located at arbitrary azimuthal and zenith angles using these deflections.
 The dependence of these quantities and the time delay between images on the spacetime spin size and its orientation and other parameters will be shown explicitly.
 We also used these results to discuss some potential applications in astronomical observations.

 The work is organized as follows.
 In Sec. \ref{sec:Preliminaries} we introduce the basic setup of the problem.
 In Sec. \ref{sec:pertmeth} the perturbative method is developed and used to express the deflections as power series.
 The GL equations are solved in Sec. \ref{sec:gltd} to obtain the image locations, magnifications and time delays.
 The effects of various parameters on them are also investigated.
 Sec. \ref{sec:appl} discusses a few potential applications of the results and concludes the paper.
 Throughout the work, we use the natural units $G=c=1$.